BioDepot/BioDepot-workflow-builder/README.md

 To execute a workflow, double click on a widget and manual start from that widget by hitting the blue start button.
 When that widget is finished execution it will send output to connected widgets.
 If these widgets are triggered by the output, they will then execute (as long as all the required parameters and other other trigger signals have been received.
 Workflows also can be started from any widget if the required files and parameters are present.
 For example,  an alignment pipeline can skip the indexing steps if the index has already been generated or downloaded.

+#### Testing and exporting workflows as a bash script
+A test mode is also provided for testing.
+Checking the test mode box before hitting the start button causes the widget and downstream connected widgets to output the docker commands to the console rather than executing them.
+This allows the user to check whether the triggers are set and the necessary parameters are entered without needing to run a lengthy workflow.
+In addition, the user will be prompted for a file to save the docker commands as a bash script.
+The script is a record of the actual docker commands that are run when the workflow is executed.

+The bash script is portalbe and can be run without Bwb with 3 caveats.
+1\.
+It may be necessary to give the save file run permissions.
+2\.
+The file paths are those of the host system - if the script is run elsewhere these will need to be altered 3\.
+The graphics are set to screen1 which is used by Bwb.
+Bwb must be active for graphics support, in which case the graphics will appear inside Bwb even if the script is run on the host.
+Alternatively, the user can change the command to use screen0 and follow the recipes given in our GuiDock-X11 paper.

 ## Demo workflows